oakentling/riscv-tests/README.md

 About
 -----------

-This repository hosts unit tests for RISC-V processors; it also contains the customization for the unit test of the Xpulpimg extension, subset of the Xpulp extension, in the context of the Snitch core used in MemPool.
+This repository hosts unit tests for RISC-V processors including the instructions of the Xpulpimg extension subsets as defined [here](https://iis-people.ee.ethz.ch/~balasr/pulp-ext/pulp.html).

+This repository can be used to do behavioral [Spike](https://github.com/pulp-platform/riscv-isa-sim) simulations of instructions.
+This allows verification of new instructions or to find out the validity of a test case.

+The tests can also be used for RTL simulation (outside of the scope of `riscv-tests`).

 Building from repository
 -----------------------------